Cost-Benefit Analysis: Definition, Process & Finance Examples

 What Is Cost-Benefit Analysis?

-By assigning monetary values to pros and cons, CBA quantifies trade-offs, helping you prioritize projects, allocate resources, and avoid costly missteps.
+This approach quantifies trade-offs, helping businesses prioritize projects, allocate resources effectively, and avoid costly mistakes.

 Costs